 Here are the ingredients for cream cheese pound cake and why each is used.

 - Butter: Butter is the base of pound cake.
-You need 3 sticks of properly softened butter.
+You need 3 sticks of room temperature butter.

 - Cream Cheese: Cream cheese is the difference between dry pound cake and moist pound cake.
 End of story.
 If you’ve experienced dry pound cake before, cream cheese will solve all those problems.
 I swear by it and you will too!